dwrobel/flatcam/README.md

 - added autocomplete finish with ENTER key for the TCL Shell
 - made sure that the autocomplete function works only for FlatCAM Scripts
+- ESC key will trigger normal view if in full screen and the ESC key is pressed

 19.03.2019